šŸ›”ļø Be aware: Foundation will NEVER ask for your seed words, device PIN, or call you unexpectedly. If anyone does, it's a scam.

 Create Account

 Adding additional accounts is a great way to manage separate stacks of Bitcoin using a single device and seed.
-When adding new accounts to Prime, the device will require two pieces of information:
+When adding new accounts to Passport Prime, the device will require three pieces of information:

-- An account index - Prime will automatically increment these, but advanced users are free to choose their own
+2. An account index - Passport Prime will automatically increment these, but advanced users are free to choose their own

 Once added, the new account(s) will be visible from the Accounts page of the Bitcoin wallet app and auto-synced with Envoy via QuantumLink (if connected).
-For those using Prime with a third-party wallet, new accounts will need to be manually paired (Account Details > Connect Wallet).
+For those using Passport Prime with a third-party wallet, new accounts will need to be manually paired (Account menu > Connect Wallet).

 Seeds can be loaded temporarily in three main ways: